Don-Stevenson/DaveyAndDonTryCode/README.md

 # DaveyAndDonTryCode
 a place for Davey and Don to try out github

+---
 ## Git Words of Wisdom

+---
 ### GIT Flow
 **NEVER work on Master**

-If you do by mistake, you can use git stash to stash away your changes before checking out to a clean new branch or simply type `git checkout  -b name-of-branch`
+* If you do by mistake, you can use git stash to stash away your changes before checking out to a clean new branch or simply type

+ `git checkout -b name-of-branch`

-Make a new branch and move to that branch `git checkout  -b name-of-branch` If you already have a branch, just `git checkout name-of-branch`
+* Make a new branch and move to that branch

+`git checkout  -b name-of-branch`

+* If you already have a branch, just

+`git checkout name-of-branch`

-Double-check that you’re on the right branch (`git branch` -- should have a star beside right branch you want to work on)
+* Double-check that you’re on the right branch by typing

+`git branch` -- should have a star beside right branch you want to work on

-Pull the latest version of master to your new branch `git pull origin master` Or pull from remote master to your local master, and then create/checkout a new branch, they work the same way This is to make sure you start working on your branch with the latest working version of remote master (what’s currently on master on Remote/Github.com)
+* Pull the latest version of master to your new branch

+`git pull origin master`

+* Or pull from remote master to your local master, and then create/checkout a new branch, they work the same way.

+This is to make sure you start working on your branch with the latest working version of remote master (what’s currently on master on Remote/Github.com)

-Once you’re done your work, push your changes to the git repo, on your branch:
+* Once you’re done your work, push your changes to the git repo, on your branch:

-`git add <file name>`
+`git add file name`

-`git commit -m “< your comments…>”`
+`git commit -m “ your comments here”`

-`git push origin <#-name-of-branch>`
+`git push origin name-of-branch`

 This sequence creates a new branch on the github.com remote with the content of your branch

+**BE SURE click on the link that says click here to create a new pull request in git hub**

+See below

+``

-Your branch work should now appear as a pull request option on github.com (little yellow alert usually)
+Your branch work should now appear as a pull request option on github.com

 Make a pull request and ask **SOMEONE ELSE** for a review (top right corner of the pull request)